-There are figureheads who have risen to seek control of the masses; disrupt and infiltrate long-standing freedoms instituted while under godly leadership.
+There are figureheads who have risen to seek control of the masses; disrupt and infiltrate long-standing freedoms instituted under godly leadership.
 There is an emergence of features warned of by the prophet Isaiah:

 Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet and sweet for bitter!
 Woe to them that are wise in their own eyes, and prudent in their own sight (Isaiah 5:20-21).

 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 20:23).
-We are seeing a rising of ungodliness that is condemned in God's Word; through the appointing of ungodly figureheads as promotional tools.
+We are seeing a rising of ungodliness that is condemned in God's Word; through appointing ungodly figureheads as promotional tools.

 The Psalmist David identified the characteristics of a deceptive spirit: There is no faithfulness (uprightness) in their mouth; their inward part is very wickedness (destruction); their throat is an open sepulcher (tomb); they flatter with their tongue (Psalm 5:9).

 We are seeing these characteristics manifested today.
 It was noted that there is no truth in them; not only being wicked but very wicked, such wickedness being flaunted, and accepted, by those who swallow their lies.
 There is an attempt to intermix righteousness with unrighteousness; to temper the criteria of the wicked.